Menander I: Buddhist constructions

 A coin of Menander I was found in the second oldest stratum (GSt 2) of the Butkara stupa suggesting a period of additional constructions during the reign of Menander.
 It is thought that Menander was the builder of the second oldest layer of the Butkara stupa, following its initial construction during the Maurya empire.

 These elements tend to indicate the importance of Buddhism within Greek communities in northwestern India, and the prominent role Greek Buddhist monks played in them, probably under the sponsorship of Menander.

 Coinage

-Menander has left behind an immense corpus of silver and bronze coins, more so than any other Indo-Greek king.
+Menander has left behind an immense corpus of silver and bronze coins, more so than any other Indo-Greek king, indicating the length of his long reign and a flourishing trade during it, and are the main source of his history.
 During his reign, the fusion between Indian and Greek coin standards reached its apogee.
+The wheel engraved on some of Menander’s coins may be the Buddhist Dharmachakra.
 The coins feature the legend (ΒΑΣΙΛΕΩΣ ΣΩΤΗΡΟΣ ΜΕΝΑΝΔΡΟΥ / Kharoshthi: MAHARAJA TRATARASA MENADRASA).